codingo/bbr/README.md

 # bbr
-A simple golang script that will take some template information and process it over the command line.
+A command line application to taketemplate information and process it over the command line.
 Useful for piping reporting from one application to another (such as an automatic submission tool).

 # Arguments
 | Argument | Description                      |